JoshuaWenHIT/Two-Line-Segment-Intersect/README.md

 # Two-Line-Segment-Intersect
-A fuction will judge whether two line-segment is intersect and something else.
+A fuction will judge whether two line-segment is intersect and something else.233